bluebanquise/bluebanquise/resources/documentation/bootstrap.rst

 It is recommended to only choose minimal install during packages selection (core or minimal server).
-Also, it is recommended to let system in English, and only set your keyboard and time zone to your country.
+Also, it is **STRONGLY** recommended to let system in English (US), and only set your keyboard and time zone to your country.

 Repositories
 ------------